 - 2 size D batteries

-- Tape the two batteries together with the positive terminal of one touching the negative terminal of the other.
+- Tape two batteries of the same type together with duct tape or electrical tape.
+The positive terminal of one battery should be in contact with the negative terminal of the other.

 - Repeat steps 5 and 6 with your double battery.
 Record your observations, making sure to note which type of battery you used, how many you used, and whether or not the light bulb lit upon closing the circuit.
 If it did, make a note of how bright it was, using words like “bright,” “normal” or “dim.”
 Does using more batteries make the light brighter?